"Scheme-theoretic images" of morphisms of stacks: Moduli of finite height -modules and Galois representations

 As discussed in Remark~\ref{rem: not sure if projective implies locally free}, for general faithfully flat morphisms $A \to B$ (i.e.\ outside the context of Lemma~\ref{lem:power series for fppf extensions}), we are not able to gain much direct control over the induced morphisms $A[[u]] \to B[[u]]$ or $A((u)) \to B((u))$, and so we are not able to apply standard descent results in the context of Definition~\ref{defn: locally free for modules over power Laurent series}.
 However, in~\cite{MR2181808}, Drinfeld is able to establish descent results for these morphisms, provided that one restricts attention to modules that are finitely generated and projective.

-In Section~\ref{lem: kernels and images of morphisms of Kisin modules} we will define various stacks of modules over power series and Laurent series rings; to see that they are indeed stacks, we will need to use these results of~\cite{MR2181808}.
-In order to develop our applications precisely, it will be helpful to recall some of the terminology and results of this reference.

 Drinfeld's basic descent result is stated in the language of {\em Tate modules}, and we begin by recalling the definition of this notion from~\cite[\S3]{MR2181808}, as well as some related definitions.

 \begin{df} Let $A$ be a commutative ring.
 (In fact, \cite{MR2181808} defines Tate modules over not necessarily commutative rings, but we will only need the commutative case.)
-An \emph{elementary Tate $A$-module} is a topological $A$-module which is isomorphic to $P\oplus Q^*$, where $P,Q$ are discrete projective $A$-modules, and $Q^* := \Hom_A(Q,A)$ equipped with its natural projective limit topology.
+An \emph{elementary Tate $A$-module} is a topological $A$-module which is isomorphic to $P\oplus Q^*$, where $P,Q$ are discrete projective $A$-modules, and $Q^* := \Hom_A(Q,A)$ equipped with its natural projective limit topology (where we write~$Q^*$ as the projective limit of $(Q')^*$, where~$Q'$ is a finite direct summand of~$Q$, and give $(Q')^*$ the discrete topology).
 A \emph{Tate $A$-module} is a direct summand of an elementary Tate $A$-module.

-A morphism of Tate modules is a morphism of the underlying $A$-modules which is continuous. \end{df}
+A morphism of Tate modules is a continuous morphism of the underlying $A$-modules. \end{df}

 \begin{df} A submodule $L$ of a Tate module $M$ is a \emph{lattice} if it is open, and if furthermore for every open submodule $U\subseteq L$, the quotient $L/U$ is a finitely generated $A$-module.
 We say that $L$ is \emph{coprojective} if $M/L$ is a projective $A$-module (equivalently, a flat $A$-module; see~\cite[Rem.\ 3.2.3(i)]{MR2181808}).
 A Tate module contains a coprojective lattice if and only if it is elementary \cite[Rem.\ 3.2.3(ii)]{MR2181808}. \end{df}